Share :

 Push notifications, on the other hand, are limited to users who have installed the application and opted to receive notifications.
 Although push notifications offer a more targeted approach, they may not reach as many users as notifications via SMS.

-Also worth noting, SMS do not require an Internet connection to be received, unlike push notifications which depend on an active Internet connection.
+It's also worth noting that SMS don't require an internet connection to be received, unlike push notifications, which do.
 This means that SMS can be used even with limited or unavailable internet connectivity, making it a more reliable option for reaching recipients in all situations.

-SMS are compatible with all cell phones, from smartphones to basic phones.
+SMS is compatible with all cell phones, from smartphones to basic laptops.
 Unlike push notifications, which often require specific applications or operating systems, SMS can reach a wider audience and ensure that all recipients can receive them.

 On this indicator, the figures speak for themselves.
-And since 90% of SMS messages are read within the first three minutes of being sent, you're almost certain to draw customers' attention to your message this way.
+And since 90% of SMS are read within the first three minutes of being sent, you're almost certain to attract customers' attention to your message this way.

 Please note, however, that it is possible to view and/or read a push notification without opening it, which inevitably has an impact on the rate.
-Moreover, opening the notification also opens the application, even if the action has not been requested by the user, which may be a reason not to open the notification.
+Moreover, opening the notification opens the application, even if the action was not desired by the user, which may give a reason for not wanting to open the notification.

 As you've probably guessed, for notification purposes, click-through rate and open rate are the same thing, since clicking leads to opening.
 However, click-through rate, like conversion rate (29%), is a KPI where SMS comes out on top.